-Boston College is pleased to announce that the Blue Cross Blue Shield Student Blue Plan has been renewed and will continue to be offered to all eligible BC students for the 2016–2017 policy year, effective August 7, 2016.
-The Student Blue Plan provides comprehensive health insurance that includes access to Blue Cross Blue Shield's networks and pharmacies nationwide.
-The annual cost is $2,913.
-Your student account will be charged $1,301 for coverage from August 7, 2016, through January 16, 2017, and $1,612 for coverage from January 17, 2017, through August 6, 2017.
+Boston College is pleased to announce that the Blue Cross Blue Shield Student Blue Plan has been renewed and will continue to be offered to all eligible BC students for the 2017–2018 policy year, effective August 7, 2017.
+The Student Blue Plan provides comprehensive health insurance that includes access to Blue Cross Blue Shield's networks and pharmacies nationwide, a fitness benefit, as well as reimbursement for designated weight loss programs and access to their "Living Healthy Naturally" discount savings program.
+The annual cost is $3,088.
+Your student account will be charged $1,283 for coverage from August 7, 2017, through January 11, 2018, and $1,805 for coverage from January 12, 2018, through August 6, 2018.

-Refer to the 2016–2017 Blue Cross Blue Shield Student Blue Plan Summary of Benefits and our 2016-2017 Medical Insurance Information page for more information.
+Refer to the 2017–2018 Blue Cross Blue Shield Student Blue Plan Summary of Benefits and Coverage for more information.

 All students enrolled in a degree program, regardless of credit hours, and non-degree students enrolled at least 75% of full-time will be automatically enrolled in and billed for the Student Health Insurance Plan.
 Students studying abroad through both BC-sponsored and approved external programs will automatically be enrolled.

 Boston College will also automatically enroll and charge non-degree graduate and WCAS students registering at the credit levels listed below for the Student Health Insurance Plan.
 Failure to maintain these credit levels will result in the termination of the mandatory health insurance plan.
 Students are responsible for monitoring their eligibility status.